nerasan/marshal-crossing/plan.md

 At level 6, you have a very high chance to earn their picture, but there is always the slight chance you earn his trust early!

 Other non-goal features:
-• Footer to show: friendship level, number of days since becoming his friend
+* Footer to show: friendship level, number of days since becoming his friend
-• Restart function
+* Restart function
-• Picture of Marshal in the screen becomes happier every time friendship level increases
+* Picture of Marshal in the screen becomes happier every time friendship level increases
-• Smiling Marshal when the friendship points increase after picking an option
+* Smiling Marshal when the friendship points increase after picking an option
-• Sad Marshal when the friendship points decrease after picking an option
+* Sad Marshal when the friendship points decrease after picking an option

-## VARIABLES TO DECLARE

-friendship points
-friendship level
-day count
-objects for all scenarios types

 ## SCENARIOS 0-15